OberlinExCo/OberlinExCo.github.io/index.md

 ---

-## ExCo Spring 2022 Applications Open!
+## ExCo Spring 2022 Applications !

 Appy now to teach a Spring 2022 ExCo!
 Applications are due November 19th!

-## ExCo Course Catalog Fall 2021
+## ExCo Course Catalog Spring 2022

-Our schedule of classes for the Fall semester is now out!
+Our schedule of classes for the Spring semester is now out!

 <a href="/catalog" class="primary-btn about-btn">View the Catalog</a>